A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsection{Bidirectional Tree Tagging Scheme}

-We propose a novel tagging scheme called BiTT, which uses two binary tree structures to incorporate the three kinds of sentence mode, i.e., \emph{EPO}, \emph{ELS} and \emph{ILS}.
-We show an example in Figure \ref{Fig:RelationsTreeTags} to detail our handling approach and algorithm for different sentence modes.
+We propose a novel tagging scheme called BiTT, which uses two binary tree structures to incorporate the three \yankun{kinds of} sentence in Section \ref{ssec:Division}.
+We show an example in Figure \ref{Fig:RelationsTreeTags} to detail our handling approach and algorithm for different classes.

-\subsubsection{\emph{EPO} Handling}
+\subsubsection{EPO Handling}

 Though there are some triples whose entity sets are the same in the \emph{EPO} sentences, their relation categories are different from each other.
-Hence we group together the triples with the same relation category in a sentence and label them respectively.
+Hence we group the \yankun{corresponding} triples \yankun{together} with the same relation category in a sentence and label them respectively.
 For example, as shown in Figure \ref{Fig:RelationsTreeTags}, $(America, Capital, Washington)$ with the relation category \emph{Capital} is divided into an independent group, and triples with the relation category \emph{Contains} are aggregated into another group.
-Note that although the triple groups are labeled respectively, all triples are predicted simultaneously by the extraction framework to preserve their correlations.
+Note that although the triple groups are labeled respectively, all triples are predicted simultaneously by the joint RE model to preserve their correlations.

-\subsubsection{\emph{ELS} Handling}
+\subsubsection{ELS Handling}

 The most remarkable feature for the triples in an \emph{ELS} sentence is that, there is no loop in its relation graph, thus the triples can be completely represented as a forest.
 We handle the \emph{ELS} sentences with a Tree Tagging scheme, which consists of two steps.